mrismanaziz/Reforestation/README.md

-## How do the trees get on the internet?
-They log on.
+## Why was the strawberry sad?
+Its parents were in a jam.